mongodb/specifications/source/sessions/driver-sessions.rst

 sessionId
 ---------

 This property returns the session ID of this session.
-Note that if server sessions are pooled, different ``ClientSession`` instances will have the same session ID, but never at the same time.
+Note that since ``ServerSessions`` are pooled, different ``ClientSession`` instances can have the same session ID, but never at the same time.

 advanceClusterTime